It’s not as common as it used to be, but some still keep the tradition alive.

-But were you aware that during Holy Week in Malta there is a whole set of traditions associated with Wednesday?
+But were you aware that during Holy Week in Malta, there is a whole set of traditions associated with Wednesday too?

-This day is known in Maltese as ‘L-Erbgha tat-Tniebri’ but the traditions and knowledge associated with such a day are quite lesser known.
+This day is known in Maltese as ‘L-Erbgha tat-Tniebri’ but the traditions and knowledge associated with this day aren't as well known.

 Only one single candle is left lit.
 It represented the presence of Jesus Christ and it is the same candle that is used on Easter Saturday to light up the paschal candle (blandun).